AgoraNomic/Surveyor/README.md

 3. You're done!

 The programs are contained in the `bin` directory, and respond with basic usage information when invoked as `PROGRAM --help`.

+To add new libraries:

+1. Install them in the virtualenv:

+        pip install NAME

+2. Update `requirements.txt`:

+        pip freeze > requirements.txt